-Facebook Page Launch, Setting Goals, and Revenue/Budget Tracking Webinar
+Facebook Page Launch, Setting Goals, & Revenue/Budget Tracking Webinar

 Hello everyone and thanks for joining us this week for our Digitize NS webinar.

 As always, I hope you have been enjoying the course so far and have brought any and all questions you may have.
 For anyone wishing to catch up on our webinar from last week or one from previous weeks, we will be happy to provide you with a link in the chat.
 As with all of our Digitize NS webinars, this will be recorded for later playback if you wanted extra time with a certain section or for listening on the go.

 For those who may be joining us for the first time, we’ve been exploring a fictional entrepreneur named Joe who runs a local business making sweaters.

 Joe has owned his business for over 20 years and is located in Downtown Dartmouth.
 Joe has been selling at the Halifax & Dartmouth Farmer’s Markets in addition to his shop, but he is seeing a decline in business.
 To tackle this issue, he has decided to take his storefront online to open up his consumer base.

 To date, Joe has successfully launched his own website full of content he created himself and sent his first email blast from a customer list he created.

 Today’s webinar is going to focus on Joe: